natrontech/docs/docs/access/teleport/first-login.md

 ### Local account
 You will receive a setup link to create a local account.
+There you will be asked to set a password for your account and register a second factor.

 ### GitHub or Google account
 You will be redirected to the GitHub or Google login page.